sundevilaviator/ASSIS-PPE-Detection/README.md

 ### Under Consideration: Instance Segmentation

 The current architecture performs bounding-box (rectangular) detection for both person and PPE-item localization.
 Bounding-box overlap is an approximation of physical PPE-wearing status and can be sensitive to crowded scenes or partial occlusion, where a bystander's bounding box may incidentally overlap a nearby worker's PPE detection.
-Instance segmentation — pixel-level object masks rather than rectangular boxes — is under consideration as a precision enhancement to the correlation engine described above, and is achievable within the existing YOLOv8 framework (`yolov8n-seg` and comparable segmentation-variant checkpoints) without a change of underlying architecture or toolchain.
+Instance segmentation, pixel-level object masks rather than rectangular boxes, is under consideration as a precision enhancement to the correlation engine described above, and is achievable within the existing YOLOv8 framework (`yolov8n-seg` and comparable segmentation-variant checkpoints) without a change of underlying architecture or toolchain.
 This is noted as a candidate refinement for a subsequent phase rather than a limitation of the present results.

 See `docs/PROJECT_ROADMAP.md` and `docs/RESEARCH_LOG.md` for detailed, dated progress.